-You can do this yourself, of course.
-The process involves you contacting the three credit bureaus to find your credit reports, scouring them for negative items which you think may be contestable, then contacting the parties involved to argue them.
-This can be a drawn out, labor intensive, back-and-forth process.
-For that reason, many people pay for a credit repairs service to do it for them.
+You can do this yourself, of course, but it can be a time-consuming process that requires some knowledge.
+You will need to reach out to the three credit bureaus to find your credit reports, scouring them for negative items which you think may be contestable, then contacting the parties involved to argue them.
+Because this can be a drawn out, labor intensive, back-and-forth process, many people choose to pay a credit repair service to do it for them.

-Credit repair services are usually attorneys and FICO specialists who have been working through this process for years.
-As such they know the best routes, have the best connections and can generally ensure the most likely positive outcome.
+Credit repair service representatives are usually attorneys and FICO specialists who have been working through this process for years.
+Their experience and knowledge means that they know the best ways and arguments to ensure that you benefit from outcome that's in your favor.

 So if you've decided that a credit repair company is for you, or even if you're unsure still, then some of the best ones below are worth looking into.
-Since most offer a free initial consultation it can't hurt to make contact to see what they could do for you.
+Most offer a free initial consultation, so it never hurts to reach out to see what they could do for you.
+In the meantime, we also have tips on how to get credit more effectively.

 Best overall credit repair